guidepup/guidepup/examples/playwright-voiceover/README.md

 ## Test flow

 1. The test launches Safari using Playwright
-2. Navigates to the Playwright website
+2. Navigates to the GitHub website
-3. Moves through the website using VoiceOver controlled by Guidepup to the search input
+3. Moves through the website using VoiceOver controlled by Guidepup
-4. Searches for Safari
-5. Moves to the Webkit section of the docs
+4. Traverses headings until the Guidepup heading in the README.md is found

 ## See also